 Environmental Health and Safety shall:

-- Maintain this policy in the safety manual.
+- Maintain this document in the safety manual.

 - Include decorations as part of the annual safety inspections.

-- Disseminate this policy during early October each year.
+- Disseminate this document during early October each year.

 - Interpret policies base on regulatory perspectives or recognized safety management.

 - Disseminate this document, as necessary.